ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 The steward bows, glares at them and leaves, presumably to bring wine. [[Okan]] again does his politest bow.

 "My lady - it is a delight to meet you and yes, a small glass of wine would be most welcome.
 The day is hot and the streets are dusty.
-Ones throat becomes parched, I find.
+One's throat becomes parched, I find.
 My name is Okan Ladang and this is Kaapo Torni."

 [[Lady Devdan]] smiles and indicates a couple of chairs opposite her.